Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-PqFAGrVd3M0.md

 # [January 19th, 2021 Livestream](../2021-01-19.md)
 ## Q&A: Ever add DLSS at some point?
 https://www.youtube.com/watch?v=PqFAGrVd3M0
+This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: Do you have any plans to add Ray Tracing or DLSS?](./yt-hRzZjCBoI8s.md) https://www.youtube.com/watch?v=hRzZjCBoI8s

 ### Topics
 * [Technology > Graphics > DLSS](../topics/technology/graphics/dlss.md)